-3.5.5 Longer Term Parking
+3.5.5 All Day Parking

-Where longer term parking will not negatively impact on the street, and the site meets the key criteria, then it may be appropriate to consider the introduction of 4P Meter (paid parking) to allow the drivers to pay a fee to park for up to 4 hours.
+Where the long term parking will not negatively impact on the street then it may be appropriate to consider the introduction of P Ticket (paid parking) as long as the site meets the key criteria to allow the drivers to park all day as long as they pay a fee.

-In residential streets the mix of appropriate parking restrictions and paid parking will define where Council wants motorists to park and where it does not and it will provide local employees with a maximum 4P Meter parking restriction at a reasonable cost.
+In residential streets the mix of appropriate parking restrictions and P Ticket will define where Council wants motorists to park and where it does not and it will provide local employees with long term parking at a reasonable cost.

-3.5.6 Implementation Process
+3.5.6 Community Consultation

-If it is proposed to introduce paid parking in a new location, a report will be presented to Council seeking endorsement of the plan.
+If it is planned to introduce paid parking, officers will write to all affected stakeholders seeking feedback.

+A report will then be presented to Council detailing any feedback and seeking endorsement of the plan.